xriss/djon/readme.md

 	'\n'

-Any trailing WHITESPACE at the end will be trimmed for human legibility.
+Any trailing WHITESPACE at the end will be trimmed so a naked string will neither start nor end with whitespace.
+This trim will remove the possible windows '\r' that may occur before the '\n' terminator.

 STRING_QUOTED: